rospendahubert/coffee-shop-inventory-system-java/README.md

 ## Outcome
 This project demonstrates my ability to design and implement a structured Java application with persistent data storage.

 ## Folder Structure

 - src/ → Contains all Java source code files
 - data/ → Stores inventory data used by the application

+## How to Run

+1. Make sure Java is installed on your system

+2. Compile the project:
+   javac src/*.java

+3. Run the program:
+   java -cp src Menu